 Day tour prices range from $50 – $150, at least from what I can find, so you’ll have to choose wisely.
 Oftentimes, these tours don’t even include the admission price for the palaces.
 Some of the more popular options for tours are:

-Option 4 – This last option is with Radius Tours, and tickets start at $60.
-From what I can tell, this tour brings you to and from the castle but admission to the castle is also not included.
-However, you can pay the tour guide for a ticket and he will give you a skip-the-line ticket so you don’t have to wait in line once you arrive to Fussen and purchase your own ticket.
+Option 2 – This option is with Radius Tours, and tickets start at $60.
+This tour brings you to and from the castle but admission to the castle is also not included.
+However, you can pay the tour guide for a ticket and he will give you a skip-the-line ticket so you don’t have to wait in line once you arrive at Fussen and purchase your own ticket.
 This could be a big time-saver.
+Check out the current availability for this tour here.

-This last option is the option that I actually suggest, since it’s what I did.
-It’s quick, there’s amazing views, and it’s more affordable than a day tour!
+This last option is the option that I actually suggest since it’s what I did.
+It’s quick, there are amazing views, and it’s more affordable than a day tour!

 One important thing to note about the Bayern Ticket is that you do have to write your names on the pass, or you could get in trouble/fined.
 That’s why it’s always good to travel with a pen!